zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 #### Inside Render Thread

 **Disclaimer:** This flow works only if you set on your mesh "Allow CPU Access" at true.
-Otherwise, RenderData (the interface that gives access to the mesh buffers) in the cooked version of the asset will be available only in GPU.
-So to read them you have to dialogue with RenderThread.
+Otherwise, `RenderData` (the interface that gives access to the mesh buffers) in the cooked version of the asset will be available only in GPU.
+So to read them you have to dialogue with `RenderThread`.
 I didn't tested yet the performance hit of this specific change (if there is any).

-Let's start from _runComputeShader_RenderThread.
+Let's start from `_runComputeShader_RenderThread`.
 Here is where the compute shader is executed, but before dispatch it, you need to setup properly input and output.
-First we need to make our GraphBuilder and allocate memory:
+First we need to make our `GraphBuilder` and allocate memory:

 ```c++
 FMemMark Mark(FMemStack::Get());
 FRDGBuilder graphBuilder(rhiCmdList);